 PROACTIVE HEALTH REQUIREMENT

 We are a facility that is very dedicated to being proactive with the health care of each dog in our care.
-We have three veterinarians that we contract to come to our facility once a month to do an inspection and also come regularly to check on the dogs, along with examining anyone if needed.
+We have two veterinarians we contract to come to our facility once a month to do an inspection and also come regularly to check on the dogs, along with examining anyone if needed.
 (They are also on speed dial in case of emergency.)
-We are extremely proactive and train our staff on the health and wellness of the dogs before anything else.
-Some may think we are excessive and extremely strict on our protocols here with cleaning along with shot requirements at LCK-9.
+We are extremely proactive and train our staff on the health and wellness of the dogs first and foremost.
+Some may think we are excessive and extremely strict on our protocols with cleaning, as well as the vaccination requirements at LCK-9TC.
 However, a sick dog is unable to get the training needed while here and poses a risk to other dogs.
 Therefore, we require all boosters, bordatella (Kennel cough) and the first round of flu vaccine for the safety of everyone’s dogs.

 Even though we do everything possible to keep your dog healthy, there is always a chance that your dog could come down with a stomach bug, upper respiratory infection, kennel cough and various other illnesses.
 Your dog could get hurt by wrestling or playing rough with his/her peers.
 We cannot control every scenario any more than schools and daycares can for our children.
 We do everything we possibly can to keep these dogs safe!
 We maintain the health of each one of these dogs and even stay up through the night with them if they have a stomach bug.
 We care and love them as our own!